awesniuk/telco_churn_prediction/README.md

 # Customer Churn Prediction with Ensemble Methods and Clustering

+## Project Overview

 This project focuses on predicting customer churn in a telecom company using ensemble learning techniques and customer segmentation through clustering.

-## Project Overview

-The project aims to develop a robust churn prediction model by leveraging the power of ensemble methods and gain deeper insights into customer behavior through clustering.

 Source dataset: https://www.kaggle.com/datasets/blastchar/telco-customer-churn